michael2012z/BitBible/markdown/KJV/files/Gen.md

 4. And Esau ran to meet him, and embraced him, and fell on his neck, and kissed him: and they wept.

 5. And he lifted up his eyes, and saw the women and the children; and said, Who are those with thee?
-And he said, The children which God hath graciously given thy servant.with…: Heb. to thee
+And he said, The children which God hath graciously given thy servant.

 6. Then the handmaidens came near, they and their children, and they bowed themselves.

 7. And Leah also with her children came near, and bowed themselves: and after came Joseph near and Rachel, and they bowed themselves.

 8. And he said, What meanest thou by all this drove which I met?
-And he said, These are to find grace in the sight of my lord.What…: Heb.
-What is all this band to thee?
+And he said, These are to find grace in the sight of my lord.

-9. And Esau said, I have enough, my brother; keep that thou hast unto thyself.keep…: Heb. be that to thee that is thine
+9. And Esau said, I have enough, my brother; keep that thou hast unto thyself.

 10. And Jacob said, Nay, I pray thee, if now I have found grace in thy sight, then receive my present at my hand: for therefore I have seen thy face, as though I had seen the face of God, and thou wast pleased with me.

 11. Take, I pray thee, my blessing that is brought to thee; because God hath dealt graciously with me, and because I have enough.
-And he urged him, and he took it.enough: Heb. all things
+And he urged him, and he took it.

 12. And he said, Let us take our journey, and let us go, and I will go before thee.

 13. And he said unto him, My lord knoweth that the children are tender, and the flocks and herds with young are with me: and if men should overdrive them one day, all the flock will die.

-14. Let my lord, I pray thee, pass over before his servant: and I will lead on softly, according as the cattle that goeth before me and the children be able to endure, until I come unto my lord unto Seir.according…: Heb. according to the foot of the work, etc., and according to the foot of the children
+14. Let my lord, I pray thee, pass over before his servant: and I will lead on softly, according as the cattle that goeth before me and the children be able to endure, until I come unto my lord unto Seir.

 15. And Esau said, Let me now leave with thee some of the folk that are with me.
-And he said, What needeth it? let me find grace in the sight of my lord.leave: Heb. set, or, placeWhat…: Heb.
-Wherefore is this?
+And he said, What needeth it? let me find grace in the sight of my lord.

 16. So Esau returned that day on his way unto Seir.

-17. And Jacob journeyed to Succoth, and built him an house, and made booths for his cattle: therefore the name of the place is called Succoth.Succoth: that is, Booths
+17. And Jacob journeyed to Succoth, and built him an house, and made booths for his cattle: therefore the name of the place is called Succoth.

-18. And Jacob came to Shalem, a city of Shechem, which is in the land of Canaan, when he came from Padan–aram; and pitched his tent before the city.Shechem: Gr.
-Sychem
+18. And Jacob came to Shalem, a city of Shechem, which is in the land of Canaan, when he came from Padan–aram; and pitched his tent before the city.

-19. And he bought a parcel of a field, where he had spread his tent, at the hand of the children of Hamor, Shechem’s father, for an hundred pieces of money.Hamor: Gr.
-Emmorpieces…: or, lambs
+19. And he bought a parcel of a field, where he had spread his tent, at the hand of the children of Hamor, Shechem’s father, for an hundred pieces of money.

-20. And he erected there an altar, and called it El–elohe–Israel.El–elohe–Israel: that is God the God of Israel
+20. And he erected there an altar, and called it El–elohe–Israel.

 ## Genesis 34

 1. And Dinah the daughter of Leah, which she bare unto Jacob, went out to see the daughters of the land.

-2. And when Shechem the son of Hamor the Hivite, prince of the country, saw her, he took her, and lay with her, and defiled her.defiled…: Heb. humbled her
+2. And when Shechem the son of Hamor the Hivite, prince of the country, saw her, he took her, and lay with her, and defiled her.

-3. And his soul clave unto Dinah the daughter of Jacob, and he loved the damsel, and spake kindly unto the damsel.kindly…: Heb. to the heart of the damsel
+3. And his soul clave unto Dinah the daughter of Jacob, and he loved the damsel, and spake kindly unto the damsel.

 4. And Shechem spake unto his father Hamor, saying, Get me this damsel to wife.